The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: ANALYTIC MODEL

-where $A, k$ and $\Omega$ are the oscillation strength which is a positive constant, the wavenumber, and the angular frequency of the external force, respectively.
-The solution of Eq. (\ref{Euler}) is given as follows,
+where $A, k$, and $\Omega$ represent the oscillation strength, the wavenumber, and the angular frequency of the external force, respectively.
+The index, $n$, corresponds to the $n$th overtone mode.
+The solution of Equation (\ref{Euler}) is given by